 Information Technology Schools in Alabama

-In this state, Information Technology is the 46th most popular major out of a total 162 majors commonly available.
+In terms of popularity, Information Technology is the 37th most popular major in the state out of a total 169 majors commonly available.

 Education Levels of Information Technology Majors in Alabama

 IT majors in the state tend to have the following degree levels:

 In Alabama, a IT major is more popular with men than with women.